lysogeny/kalvosto/README.md

 Check the shiny server's logs for errors.
 A couple of common ones are:

-Something about reading or writing
-:   Permissions in the `data` directory are probably wrong
+- Something about reading or writing: Permissions in the `data` directory are probably wrong

-Something about missing packages
-:   One of the dependencies is probably missing
+- Something about missing packages: One of the dependencies is probably missing

 If you encounter other errors, please tell me.